-Those with an associate degree made over 20% more in median usual weekly earnings than those with a high school diploma in 2020.1 Even when compared to those who finished some college (with no degree), associate degree holders still earned about 7% more.1
+Those with an associate degree made approximately 18% more in median usual weekly earnings than those with a high school diploma in 2022.1 Even when compared to those who finished some college (with no degree), associate degree holders still earned about 7% more.1

 As for those who've earned their degree and want more training, there's so much opportunity for a pay increase here, too.
 Adding more education to your resume can give you a leg up on the competition – potentially giving you the edge you need to stand out to employers.

 Plus, employers love to see that you've taken the initiative to improve yourself and that you can use your skills to help the organization.

 No matter where you are in your career, a certificate has the potential to help you move forward.

 Certificates Prove to be Popular